Nimajneb83/Nimajneb83.github.io/_projects/Dynamics.md

 ---
 layout: page
-title: Fieldwork
+title: Cognitive dynamics
 description: in small-scale societies
-img: assets/img/fieldwork/treesriver.jpeg
+img: assets/img/dynamics/colordance.jpg
 importance: 1
 category: work
 related_publications: false
 ---

-To study cognitive diversity, the lab does research in a variety of cultural settings, including among indigenous, small-scale societies.
-Most of this fieldwork has focused on the Tsimane', a group of farmer-foragers living in the Amazon basin of Bolivia.
-We are also establishing a new fieldsite in Belize among Mopan and Q'eqchi' Maya communities.
+Cognition happens in context and the context is always changing.
+Our studies of these dynamics reveal that the mind is exquisitely sensisitve to the structure of experience: Change the structure of people's experience, and the mind follows.
+Lab experiments allow us to manipulate individual features of people's cultural, linguistic, and bodily experience and observe their (transient but systematic) effects on mental representations.
+The cognitive mechanisms that underlie these moment-by-moment changes are often the same ones that drive cognitive variation at larger timescales (e.g. over development) and across groups.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/fieldwork/lazydog.jpeg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/dynamics/labtraining.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">